- Chart

 Core Business Areas

-- Google Search & other: The core of Alphabet's business, encompassing the dominant search engine, Google Maps, Google Play, Chrome, and related advertising services (AdWords, AdSense).
-This segment is the primary revenue generator.
+- Google Search & other: The core of Alphabet's business, comprising Google Search, Google Maps, Google Play, YouTube, and Google Ads.
+This segment is responsible for generating the vast majority of the company's revenue through advertising and related services.

-- YouTube: A global video-sharing platform that generates revenue through advertising and subscriptions (YouTube Premium).
+- YouTube: A video-sharing platform that generates revenue primarily through advertising and YouTube Premium subscriptions.
+It hosts a massive amount of user-generated and professional content.

 Leadership and Structure